 In the 1960s and 1970s, with the great interest in eastern forms of mysticism and meditation, many people realised that the Church had not taught people about its own tradition of contemplative prayer.
 In 1973 a letter in English church papers of various denominations led to people in eleven areas setting up contemplative prayer groups.
-Today there are over 300 Julian Meetings in the UK and a growing number worldwide.
+Today there are many Julian Meetings in the UK and worldwide.

 Julian Meetings Today

 JM keeps bureaucracy to a minimum but some jobs must be done: respond to enquiries; produce and send out the JM Magazine and literature; keep in touch with Meetings; run the website and social media accounts; organise any national gathering/retreat; manage JM finances.
 These jobs are done by the JM Council members, volunteers working from home across the country.
 JM has neither offices nor paid staff.
 To cover costs we invite those who support our work or join our magazine mailing list to make a donation.

 The movement was named after Julian of Norwich, a fourteenth century mystic.
 Her inspired writings are sometimes used at meetings but JM is not here to promote Julian, nor are we associated with other organisations bearing her name

 The purpose of JM is defined as ‘fostering the practice and teaching of contemplative prayer within the Christian tradition’, and this accords with Julian’s precept that the highest form of prayer consists in simply waiting on God.